 WebMD for iOS is a reference app – first and foremost.
 It is not encyclopedic, and a layman also shouldn’t suppose it to be, because the information will simply overwhelm him.
 To reiterate, it is not a substitute for a professional medical advice.
 Information is U.S. centric, so apart from medical conditions, rest of it will not be applicable for other countries.
 I liked the way the app has managed to keep the information to the bare essentials without pushing us into the healthcare maze.
 Too much of information sometimes isn’t a good thing.
 The First-Aid page could have done with illustrations (for instance, CPR), instead of linking to them; but that’s a small complaint.
 Ads are minimal and restricted to the bottom part of the screen.

-Perhaps that explains the popularity of WebMD apps for the average person.
-Perhaps, that’s why readers recommended it on your Best iPhone Apps page.
 Have you used WebMD on your iOS device (or even on your Android)?
 Tell us your diagnosis.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.